-Feed Me Hope Culinary School is a vocational training program offered free-of-charge to the homeless community by the Downtown Soup Kitchen Hope Center.
+Feed Me Hope Culinary School is a vocational training program offered free-of-charge to the homeless and low-income community by the Downtown Soup Kitchen Hope Center.
 Students learn classic culinary and bakery techniques, obtain their food safety and sanitation cards, and are assisted in job placement.
-They're also given the opportunity to participate in a 'Life-Skills' course led by coach Richard Irwin, where they learn adaptive and positive behavior to help them deal with the everyday challenges of a workplace environment.
+They're also given the opportunity to participate in a 'Life-Skills' course led by Coach Richard Irwin, where they learn adaptive and positive behavior to help them deal with the everyday challenges of a workplace environment.

-By the time they complete the program, students should excel in ten core competencies: Attendance, Personal Responsibility, Coach-ability, Food Safety, Time Management, Customer Service, Culinary Arts and Knife Skills, Equipment Knowledge, and Kitchen Math.
+By the time they complete the program, students should excel in ten core competencies: Attendance, Personal Responsibility, Coach-ability, Food Safety, Time Management, Customer Service, Culinary Arts and Knife Skills, Equipment Knowledge and Kitchen Math.
 Upon graduation, they are expected to conduct a job search and application process guided by Feed Me Hope's program coordinator to find them stable jobs where they have potential to thrive.

 "A HAND UP AND OUT OF HOMELESSNESS"